LeeBergstrand/BioMagick/README.md

 ### To install dependancies on UNIX operating systems:

-1. Use a package manager to install python if it is not present in your OS.
+1. Use a package manager to install python if it is not included in your OS.

 	```
-	sudo apt-get install python # Ex. for Debian based linux
+	sudo apt-get install python # Ex. for debian-based linux distributions
 	```
-2. Intall pip
+2. Install pip

 	```
 	python get-pip.py
 	```
-3. Change directory to the BioMagick directory and intall python dependencies via pip
+3. Change directory to the BioMagick directory and install python dependencies via pip

 	```
 	cd ~/the_file_path/Biomagick/